appanp/software-dev/01_terminology.md

 **GitOps**: A set of practices that aim to automate as much as possible, so that there's less room for human error and more time can be spent on high-value tasks.
 This enables teams to collaborate better and work faster.

 **Kubernetes**: An open-source container orchestration system for automating the deployment, scaling, and management of containerized applications.

+**Microservices Architecture**: Software development paradigm that structures an application as a collection of small, independent services.
+Each service is responsible for a specific business capability and can be developed, tested, and deployed independently.

+- _Advantages_:

+  - Increased scalability and flexibility
+  - Improved fault isolation and reliability
+  - Easier maintenance and updates
+  - Faster time-to-market

+- _Disadvantages_:
+  - Higher complexity and overhead
+  - Increased communication and coordination challenges
+  - Potential for increased costs

 **OWASP**: The Open Web Application Security Project, an organization dedicated to improving the security of web applications.